PC Jeweller Ltd leads gainers in 'A' group

-Deepak Nitrite Ltd, Deepak Fertilizers & Petrochemicals Corp Ltd, Tata Chemicals Ltd and Reliance Communications Ltd are among the other gainers in the BSE's 'A' group today, 06 May 2019.
+PNB Housing Finance Ltd, Reliance Communications Ltd, Infibeam Avenues Ltd and Jammu and Kashmir Bank Ltd are among the other gainers in the BSE's 'A' group today, 10 May 2019.

-Deepak Nitrite Ltd, Deepak Fertilizers & Petrochemicals Corp Ltd, Tata Chemicals Ltd and Reliance Communications Ltd are among the other gainers in the BSE's 'A' group today, 06 May 2019.
+PNB Housing Finance Ltd, Reliance Communications Ltd, Infibeam Avenues Ltd and Jammu and Kashmir Bank Ltd are among the other gainers in the BSE's 'A' group today, 10 May 2019.

-Deepak Nitrite Ltd surged 7.86% to Rs 295.
+PNB Housing Finance Ltd soared 8.30% to Rs 756.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 2.28 lakh shares were traded on the counter so far as against the average daily volumes of 15428 shares in the past one month.
+On the BSE, 1.68 lakh shares were traded on the counter so far as against the average daily volumes of 44531 shares in the past one month.

-Deepak Fertilizers & Petrochemicals Corp Ltd soared 5.71% to Rs 142.5.
+Reliance Communications Ltd surged 4.89% to Rs 2.36.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 50604 shares were traded on the counter so far as against the average daily volumes of 75276 shares in the past one month.
+On the BSE, 2.03 lakh shares were traded on the counter so far as against the average daily volumes of 275.73 lakh shares in the past one month.

-Tata Chemicals Ltd added 5.70% to Rs 589.3.
+Infibeam Avenues Ltd added 4.37% to Rs 44.15.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 82535 shares were traded on the counter so far as against the average daily volumes of 42629 shares in the past one month.
+On the BSE, 3.56 lakh shares were traded on the counter so far as against the average daily volumes of 13.79 lakh shares in the past one month.

-Reliance Communications Ltd rose 4.81% to Rs 1.96.
+Jammu and Kashmir Bank Ltd exploded 4.16% to Rs 55.1.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 57100 shares were traded on the counter so far as against the average daily volumes of 295.54 lakh shares in the past one month.
+On the BSE, 2.51 lakh shares were traded on the counter so far as against the average daily volumes of 1.11 lakh shares in the past one month.

 Powered by Capital Market - Live News